tushartushar/taksidiotis/guide.md

 ## Shopping

 * The Mall Athens: Located at Marousi, next to the "Neratziotissa station" on the Attiki Odos motorway, it is the biggest shopping centre of Greece hosting more than 200 shopping alternatives.
 Apart from shopping, the Mall also hosts lots of restaurants and coffee shops, cutting-edge cinemas and leisure areas for all family members.
 You can get there either by train or suburban railway. [click to see location](https://goo.gl/maps/9rzPaefnvvy)

+## Urban Tourist Spots

+* Pittaki Street, a poorly lit industrial alley near Monastiraki Square connecting Ermou Street to Psirri, was not a very popular one.
+Lined with warehouses and small businesses, the pedestrian street was mostly used as a urinal after dusk.
+But everything changed in 2012, when a non-profit organization called Imagine The City partnered up with creative design studio Beforelight to revamp the forgotten street.
+Their idea?
+Turn the dark alley into a promenade.
+They started by asking locals to donate lamps and shades, and the residents quickly obliged; pretty soon, chandeliers, Chinese paper lanterns, and lamp fixtures piled up and were weatherproofed, wired, and strung together, creating a bright, cozy canopy over the street.

+* Anafiotika - Mimicking the Cycladic architecture, with its stark white cubic houses, flat roofs and colorful shutters and doors, Anafiotika is truly a little island in the Greek metropolis.
+Wander through the narrow streets of Anafiotika, admire the many bougainvillea-covered walls but don’t forget to snatch some shots of the Acropolis from a different perspective.

+* Aeropagus Hill - If you need to take a rest after visiting the Acropolis, take a break at the Vrahakia, the rocky top of Aeropagus Hill, right across from the entrance of the sacred site.
+From there, you can admire the actual size of the city and simply relax.

+* Lycabettus Hill - If you’re the sporty type, why not hike up the paths in Kolonaki?
+If not take a bus from Panepistimiou Street or the funicular from Aristippou Street.
+The end game is to enjoy the most amazing view of Athens at an altitude of 300 meters.
+The 19th century chapel of Saint George, surrounded by pine trees, dominates the top of the mount Lycabettus, while the open-air theater here hosts a number of performances and concerts every summer.

+## Events

+* Technopolis Jazz Festival - Organized by the Technopolis City of Athens and the Onassis Cultural Center, the Technopolis Jazz Festival is one of the best open-air concert experiences you can have in Athens before the summer.
+Each year, during the last week of May, multiple talented jazz musicians from Greece and all around the globe come together to celebrate Jazz Music and give you a performance you will never forget!
+The festival lasts 6 days and the entrance is free so Jazz Be There - pun intended.

+* Epidaurus Festival - Ever wondered what theater was like in Ancient Greece?
+Then why not make the trip to Epidaurus to witness it with your own eyes, in the place where some of the most important figures of Ancient Greece's tragedy and comedy scene like Euripides, Aeschylus and Aristophanes enacted their plays.
+Epidaurus performances are presented every Friday and Saturday, from the beginning of July to mid-August.
+Starting hours: 21:00 for Ancient Theatre of Epidaurus, 21:30 for Little Theatre of Ancient Epidaurus.

 ## Other tips and tricks